TeraHelix/apps-FpML/FpML-model/codelist/fpml-gen/src/main/resources/FpML/codelist/Readme.txt

  cashflow-type
  cdx-index-annex-source
- cftc-commodity-code - (The CFTC based code for Large Trader Position Reporting (Part 20) purposes) cftc-commodity-reference-price  - (Deprecated.
-Will be removed on Jan-25-2020.
-The CFTC based code for Large Trader Position Reporting (Part 20) purposes ) clearance-system clearing-exception-reason clearing-status
+ cftc-commodity-code - (The CFTC based code for Large Trader Position Reporting (Part 20) purposes) cftc-commodity-reference-price  - (Deleted.
+Replaced by The CFTC based code for Large Trader Position Reporting (Part 20) purposes is no longer supported by CFTC.
+Replaced with ISDA commodity-reference-price) clearance-system clearing-exception-reason clearing-status